MomsFriendlyDevCo/Momsronomicon/README.md

 The following phrases should set off alarms:

 * "We don't believe in frameworks or don't use them" - Everyone is entitled to their opinion of course but this is where unmaintainable messes of code happen.
-If he can justify his decisions then everything is well, if not it is a good warning he hasn't looked beyond his own skill set.
+If he can justify his decisions then thats ok, if not it is a good warning he hasn't looked beyond his own skill set.
 * "I use my own framework" - This suggests someone who is at least proficient in the language but in the long run gives you even more of the problems associated than using a popular but lesser framework.
 Imagine someone saying "Well I wrote the book you wanted but did it in my own never-documented version of Gaelic.
 Now I'm leaving - good luck".
-As with the above, if a justification can be given then all is well.
+As with the above, if a justification can be given then thats fine.
 * "I do SEO" - SEO is to programming what HTML is to code - its not.
 This is only said by people who understand neither.
 If he has it listed on his CV as a sidenote then all is well.
 If he makes a big deal about it or it forms the central part of his skills - you may have a problem.